gopheracademy/gopheracademy-web/content/advent-2014/go-probably.md

 The next data structure provided by `go-probably` is [Count-Min Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch).
-A CM-sketch lets you estimate the how many times you've seen different elements in your data set.
+A CM-sketch lets you estimate how many times you've seen different elements in your data set.
 A count-min sketch is similar to a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) in that they're both probabilistic, but a Bloom filter returns a boolean "Have I seen this", rather